All Articles/

 Prevention Tips

-• Avoid tick-infested areas, especially during peak tick season (spring and summer).
+• Avoid tick-infested areas during peak season.

 • Perform regular tick checks after outdoor activities.

-• Shower soon after being outdoors to wash off unattached ticks.
+• Shower soon after being outdoors.

 For more information, visit the CDC Lyme Disease page.